 A brand new restaurant, The Giddy Ostrich Kitchen and Brewery, is preparing to debut in South Pasadena at 915 and 921 Meridian Ave, Unit B.

 This will be an excellent location for The Giddy Ostrich, mainly due to the steady foot traffic and strong neighborhood presence in this part of South Pasadena.
 Nearby businesses, schools, and frequent community events contribute to a lively and consistent customer base.
 With its large indoor-outdoor footprint and broad menu, the restaurant and brewery is well-positioned to appeal to families, professionals, and craft beer fans alike.
-Its proximity to other popular spots makes it a natural fit for the neighborhood.
+Its proximity to popular spots makes it a natural fit for the neighborhood.